My name is Zach.

 Regular people need the safety and comfort of a 'car-like' suspension more than strong cyclists do anyway!
 So, we designed and built our own sensor and control system, and now, at the touch of a button, the suspension automatically adjusts to whoever and whatever is on the bike.

 Safety is a huge priority for Civilized.
-Most bikes have an add on, battery charged lights.
+Most bikes have add-on, battery charged lights.
 This means they are often forgotten at home, out of charge, or vulnerable to theft and damage.
 We had decided to integrate our tail light into the frame more like a car or motorcycle to keep it safe and slick looking.
 While we were at it, we added a brake light to alert others to changes in speed, and conducted optical testing to meet the strictest EU safety specifications.

 Then, more testing.
 Lots more: